zilverline/sequent/docs/docs/concepts/command-handler.md

 ---

 CommandHandlers respond to certain [Commands](command.html).
 CommandHandlers inherit from `Sequent::CommandHandler`.
-To respond to a certain [Command](command.html) a CommandHandler needs to register a block containing the action to be taken.
+To respond to a certain [Command](command.html), a CommandHandler needs to register a block containing the corresponding action to be taken.

 ```ruby
 class UserCommandHandler < Sequent::CommandHandler